OpenCyphal/pycyphal/README.md

 Please read the user documentation to learn how to generate Python packages from DSDL namespaces.

 ## Development

+### Repository layout

+The shippable entities are located exclusively inside the directory `pyuavcan`.
+The entirety of the directory, excluding hidden files, if any, is shipped.
+Everything outside of that is auxiliary and is never shipped.

+The submodule `public_regulated_data_types_for_testing` is needed only for testing and documentation building, which is reflected in the name.
+It should be kept reasonably up-to-date, but remember that it does not affect the final product in any way.
+We no longer ship DSDL namespaces with code for reasons explained in the documentation.

 ### General conventions